AppointmentGuru/AppointmentGuru-Website/help/view-list-of-appointments.md

 Log into your [AppointmentGuru account](https://app.appointmentguru.co) and find the client in your list of clients.
 You'll be able to view and do the following:

 * See a list of appointments booked (and those canceled) with that specific client.
-* Mark an appointment as paid or send a payment reminder.
+* Invoice or mark an appointment as paid or send a payment reminder.
 * Reschedule or cancel any future appointments.

 ### Related articles